cjbarrows/morbles/README.md

 ## Todo

-- trying to get it FE to connect to BE Port on Heroku [ ] GAMEPLAY: should a ball landing on top of a ball in a gate act differently?
+[ ] GAMEPLAY: should a ball landing on top of a ball in a gate act differently?
     - right now it's the same effect as a ball flipping the gate
         - I think that may be "right" from a physics point of view...